You are currently viewing 10 Ways To Practice Mindfulness In Your Everyday Life | Mindful Living – How To Be Mindful Everyday

 Try not to jump out of your bed immediately, become aware of your surroundings, and spend a moment with yourself.

 Feel the bedsheets rubbing against your body, feel the softness of your bed and pillow, feel the silence, stretch out and take some deep breaths before you get out of your bed.
-Take time to start your day in a mindful way give yourself a few minutes with yourself.

-Listen to the sound of boiling water, and enjoy the smell of brewing coffee or boiling tea leaves.
 Be present, be mindful at the very beginning of the day before you rush out of that door or get busy with your office work.

 3. Mindful Awareness